GibbonEdu/docs/development/getting-started/developer-workflow.md

 ## Getting Setup

 1. Fork the [GibbonEdu/core](https://github.com/GibbonEdu/core) repository on GitHub and [clone a copy](https://help.github.com/articles/cloning-a-repository/) on your local machine.
-2. If you're running [cutting edge code](/introduction/installation-options/cutting-edge-code), run the `composer install --no-dev` command to install all required libraries in your vendor folder.
+2. This is [cutting edge code](/introduction/installation-options/cutting-edge-code), so you'll need to run the `composer install --no-dev` command to install all required libraries in your vendor folder.
+3. Navigate to your server in your browser and run the Gibbon installer, often with demo data as a starting point.
 4. Write some code and push your changes to your repo using the command line or your [favourite](https://www.sourcetreeapp.com/) Git GUI.
 5. Create a [new pull request](https://github.com/GibbonEdu/core/pulls) and fill in the template provided to tell us about your change.
-6. Be sure you're submitting your pull request to the development branch _(and not master)_.
+6. Be sure you're submitting your pull request to the development branch _(and not main)_.
 7. Submissions should have a [changelog entry](https://github.com/GibbonEdu/core/blob/main/CHANGELOG.txt) noting what was added, changed or fixed.

 If you're unsure where to begin with GitHub feel free to reach out on the [Support forum](https://ask.gibbonedu.org) or check out these great guides: [makeapullrequest.com](http://makeapullrequest.com/) and [opensource.guide](https://opensource.guide/how-to-contribute/)